erlef/oidcc_cowboy/README.md

 # oidcc_cowboy
-Cowboy OpenId Connect support by using oidcc
+Cowboy callback module for easy integration of OpenId Connect, using oidcc